Sokkeldirektoratet

 (1) A multiphase meter shall be used in the working range under operating conditions corresponding to rated operating conditions for the meter.
 Maintenance and calibration shall be carried out pursuant to the maintenance programme and calibration programme.

 (2) The flow regime shall be monitored.
-A control chart for basic parameters, including differential pressure and density, shall be established and maintained.
-The chart shall have expedient control limits for the parameters.
+A control charts for basic parameters, including differential pressure and density, shall be established and maintained.
+The charts shall have appropriate control limits for the parameters.

-(3) The maintenance plan shall, where practicable, comprise verification of flow calculations, maintenance of PVT data and inspection of the instrument pipes, sensors and instruments that are an integrated part of the multiphase meter.
+(3) The maintenance plan shall, where practicable, include verification of flow calculations, maintenance of PVT data, and inspection of the instrument pipes, sensors and instruments that are an integrated part of the multiphase meter.

 Section 87.